thinkinglabs/thinkinglabs.github.io/_posts/2022-10-19-flowcon-you-dont-talk-about-that-at-work-sophie-kuester.md

 ---
 layout: note
-title: We don't talk about that at work
+title: You don't talk about that at work!
 event:
   name: FlowCon 2022
   date: 2022-10-19